fclabs/aws-terraform-exercises/exam-tips/support/readme.md

 Production system impaired | **4 hours** | Important functions of your application are impaired or degraded.
 (Business and Enterprise support plans)
 Production system down | **1 hour** | Your business is significantly impacted.
 Important functions of your application aren't available.
 (Business and Enterprise support plans)
 **Business critical** system down | **15 minutes** | Your business is at risk.
 Critical functions of your application aren't available.
 (Enterprise support plan)

+## Exam tips
+* API Support API is only available in Business and Enterprise plans